nxp-imx/imx-smw/Documentations/user_guide/pkcs11/pkcs11_tool_user_guide.md

 # Limitations

 This user guide doesn't provide all possible `pkcs11-tool` command lines and doesn't guaranty that all possible options of the listed operations are functional with the SMW's PKCS11 library where targeted Secure Subsystem are TEE, ELE or SECO.

 Indeed, PKCS11 library doesn't support all PKCS11 interfaces [PKCS11 API](#pkcs11-apis-supported) and Secure Subsystem targeted for the PKCS11 operation can have particular behaviours not managed by the tool implementation.

-Manipulating data with PKCS11 tool is not fully functional because of a mis-encoding of the CKA_OBJECT_ID.

 Support of the token certificate is not yet available.
 Only PKCS11 session certificate are handled.

 # Commands and Examples

 ## 📋 Listing Tokens

 To list all available tokens: